 For example, on Firefox versions older than 38, the adapter adds the

-RTCPeerConnection.urls property; Firefox doesn't natively support this property until Firefox 38, while on Chrome, support for the
+RTCPeerConnection.urls property; Firefox doesn't natively support this property until Firefox 38, while on Chrome, the adapter adds support for the

-Promise based API is added if not yet available.
+Promise based API is added if it's not present.
 These are just a couple of examples; there are of course other adjustments made for you by the shim.

-The WebRTC adapter currently supports Firefox, Google Chrome, and Microsoft Edge.
+The WebRTC adapter currently supports Mozilla Firefox, Google Chrome, Apple Safari, and Microsoft Edge.

 In order to use adapter.js, you need to include adapter.js on any page that uses WebRTC APIs: